-One of those others was Peter Fries, an immigrant from Austria, who built a hotel and tavern in 1856 called Sherrill’s Mount House.
+One of those others was Peter Fries, an immigrant from Saarland (now a province of Germany), who built a hotel and tavern in 1856 called Sherrill’s Mount House.
 He hosted dances, fed people, and served drinks like his homemade wine.
-It was a popular destination for honeymooners and travelers: Jesse James and his gang spent a quiet night here in 1876, shortly before many of them were killed in an attempted robbery at Northfield, Minnesota.
+It was a popular destination for honeymooners, which is why it earned the nickname “Honeymoon Gardens.”
+Jesse James and his gang spent a quiet night here in 1876, shortly before many of them were killed in an attempted robbery at Northfield, Minnesota.
 The tavern business ended in 1894 when Iowa went dry.
 During Prohibition, the building was divided into apartments; residents of one unit were arrested for having their own still.
 A lot of booze was stored in the trees behind the house, which the feds confiscated.
 After the feds left, another still went into production.
 Some places are just meant to be drinking establishments.

 Here’s a quick summary of Sherrill’s four churches.
 The Congregational Church was organized in 1849 as the First German Reformed Congregational Church.
 The present stone church was completed in 1911 (4995 Sherrill Rd, 563.552.1108); they became affiliated with the United Church of Christ in 1962.

 Catholic worship in Sherrill began in the 1840s with the arrival of immigrants from Germany and Luxembourg.
 Local Catholics built a log church in 1852 and called it St. Williams.
 It was replaced by a frame church in the 1860s, at which time the name was changed to St. Peter and Paul Catholic Church.
-The current brick church was completed in 1889 (5131 Sherrill Rd., 563.552.2611).
+The current brick church (St. LaSalle Pastorate, Sts.
+Peter and Paul Church) was completed in 1889 (5131 Sherrill Rd., 563.870.4041).

 The first St. Matthew Lutheran Church (5350 Sherrill Rd.) was a frame church built in 1864; it was replaced with a brick church in 1903.
 Most of the early members were German; they enjoyed services in their native language until 1948.
 The most recent renovation needs were too expensive for the small congregation, so most of work was donated by member Jeanne Spoerl.
 She labored for 3½ years to faithfully replicate the original painting scheme and continues to volunteer her time to keep the paint looking fresh.